TouK/nussknacker/docs/scenarios_authoring/Intro.md

 The [SpEL Cheat Sheet page](Spel)  provides an exhaustive list of examples of how to write expressions with SpEL.

+&nbsp;
 ## Data Types

 Every SpEL expression returns a value of one of the predefined SpEL data types, like integer, double or boolean, map, etc. Data types in Nussknacker can be a confusing aspect at the beginning, as depending on the context in which data are processed or displayed, different data type schemes are in use - please refer to the [SpEL Cheat Sheet page](Spel#data-types-and-structures) for more information.

 In some contexts data type conversions may be necessary - conversion functions are described [here](Spel#type-conversions).

+&nbsp;
 ## Variables

-Nussknacker uses variables as containers for data; they can be referred to in SpEL expressions.
+Nussknacker uses variables as containers for data.
 Variables have to be declared; a `variable` or `mapVariable` component are used for this.
-Once declared, a hash sign `"#"` is used to refer to a variable.
+Once declared, a hash sign `"#"` is used to refer to a variable from a SpEL expression.
+Variables are attached to data records, they do not exist by themselves.

 There are three predefined variables: `#input`, `#inputMeta` and `#meta`.

+In the Streaming processing mode the `#input` variable is associated with the event which originally came from the Kafka topic.
+In the case of Flink engine some nodes not only terminate the input events, but also create new ones.
+Aas the result, the #input data record is no longer available after such a node, while the newly created event (and the variable associated with it) is available "downstream".

+In the Request-Response processing mode the `#input` variable carries the request data of REST call which invoked Nussknacker scenario.

-If the event which arrived to some node originally came from the Kafka topic, the data carried in the event record are available in the `#input` variable.
-The metadata associated with this event are available in `#inputMeta` variable.
+If the event which arrived to some node originally came from the Kafka topic, the metadata associated with this event are available in `#inputMeta` variable.
 The following meta information fields are available in `#inputMeta`:
 * headers
 * key
 * leaderEpoch